lex6i/WorldMachine-html/README.md

 - [ ] Implement Basic Questions
 - [ ] Add API for LLM
 - [ ] Create a secondary question class for the ai mode
+- [ ] Add logic to make sure there is enough questions for normal mode